Metta Institute

 Metta Institute Faculty Member

-"This program is not just about adding new skills to the same old you... it is encouraging transformation in the lives of the participants."
-Charlie Garfield Ph.D.
+"This program is not just about adding new skills to the same old you... it is about you transforming."

 Metta Institute Faculty Member